Fun Ideas for Your Elementary Music Lesson Plans April 2023

 Yes!
 Fun camp songs CAN help your students develop music literacy and performance skills.
 And, they are also the perfect “hook” for your reluctant singers.

-These NO-PREP camp song resources are specifically designed for the elementary music classroom.
-They have been created with differentiated activities for multiple grade levels.
+These NO-PREP camp song lessons are specifically designed for the elementary music classroom with differentiated activities for multiple grade levels.

-Other activities include movement and fun facts to provide enrichment and help students make connections.
-These activities help to extend the lessons over several class periods without becoming stale.
+Activities include differentiated Orff accompaniments, movement, fun facts to provide enrichment and help students make connections, and more.
+Add-on activities are designed to extend lessons over several class periods without becoming stale.

 Click to preview and listen to each arrangement in the video previews.